 Kabocha korokke keeps very well in the freezer.
 Whether it’s before or after frying, you can keep them in the freezer for about 1 month.

-You can heat them up in the oven or under the grill.
+You can defrost in the microwave and then crisp them up in the oven or under the grill or broiler.

 Of course, Japan loves to put their own twist on dishes and there are plenty of types of korokke that don’t use potatoes.
 Here are a few variations of korokke you can find.

-- Meat korokke (牛肉コロッケ) made with meat and potatoes
+- Classic Korokke (牛肉コロッケ) made with meat and potatoes

 - Kani Kurimu korokke (カニクリームコロッケ) made with crab and white sauce